 Original description (Reid 1974, p.
 597).
 “Test oval, always widest at the girdle; at times constricted towards the poles to give a rounded diamond shape with a clear apical node.
 The thin smooth surfaced wall is ornamented by gonal trifurcate processes formed from sutural septae.
 Septae form the high antapical ‘trumpet’ shaped process which characterizes the species and may also form high membranous flanges.
 Process tips are trifurcate with recurved bifurcate tips.
 A relatively narrow 6–8 µm girdle is displaced by one to three times its own width.”

 Additional observations.
 Typically, these cysts are the smallest Spiniferites species in the assemblages.
 The cysts are ovoid with a very finely granular wall (both endophragm and periphragm) (Plate 3, Figure 12).
 A small apical boss is present (Plate 3, Figure 10).
 Sutures reveal a tabulation typical for the genus of 4´, 6´´, ?c, ?s, 6´´´, 1p, 1´´´´ (not reported by Reid 1974).
 The suture between 1´ and 4´ is faint but visible, while 6´´ is triangular.
 The sulcal plates are faintly discernible, but we could not observe all of them.
 The archeopyle corresponds to plate 3´´.
 The processes are rigid and hollow, and exclusively gonal.
 The distal ends of the processes are typically trifurcate, and each furcation terminates in bifurcate tips, which can be elongated or truncated (Plate 3, Figure 6).
 The bases of the processes are wide (7.1 µm on average).
-Reid (1974) defined S. belerius as characterized by an antapical trumpet-shaped process located at the junction of the 1´´ and 2´´´ plates (i.e. an antapical position).
+Reid (1974) defined Spiniferites belerius as characterized by an antapical trumpet-shaped process located at the junction of the 1´´ and 2´´´ plates (i.e. an antapical position).
 We assume Reid meant the large box-like process we observed at the junction of plates 1´´´´ and 1p (thus left of the sulcus) (Plate 3, Figure 3).
 We suggest it is formed by the fusion of two adjacent processes.

 Comparison.
 Spiniferites belerius resembles Spiniferites coniconcavus De Schepper et al. (2004) from the Pliocene of Belgium, but the latter lacks an apical boss (Pl.
 10, Figures 1–3).
 Spiniferites belerius differs from ‘‘Spiniferites bulloideus sensu Wall 1965’’ in that S. belerius has an apical boss.
 Its differences with Spiniferites bentorii are the larger size, the pear-shaped body, the pronounced apical boss and the occurrence of fenestrate bases in Spiniferites bentorii.
-At this time the presence/absence of an apical boss is considered to vary interspecifically and intraspecifically and there is conclusive evidence for its taxonomic importance (Mertens et al., this volume).
+At this time the presence/absence of an apical boss is considered to vary interspecifically and intraspecifically and there is no conclusive evidence for its taxonomic importance (Mertens et al., this volume).

 Remarks.
 The holotype was not located in the original slide, possibly because of the poor condition of the slide.
 The observed specimens were recorded from the Dee and Caernarvon estuaries and the Conwy Marina.